Relationships, Sex and Health Education

 At Garswood, we have been delivering Relationships and Health Education within our Personal, Social, Health and Economic (PSHE) curriculum for many years.
 We have reviewed our PSHE curriculum to make sure that our lessons meet the requirements that the government has set out for the content of Relationships and Health Education.

 Following government guidance, we are required to consult with parents and staff about the implementation of the new statutory guidance in schools.
 Please refer to our policy, curriculum map, guidance from the DFE for further information.

-During this pandemic, mental health, physical health and maintaining healthy relationships (including at home and online) are issues of concern.
+During the pandemic, mental health, physical health and maintaining healthy relationships (including at home and online) were real issues of concern.
 So it has never been more important to prioritise effective PSHE education, and regular curriculum time.
 This applies both to ensuring safe, effective remote teaching and choice of resources as well as supporting pupils’ well-being and recovery as they return to the classroom.